decuant/WMOQuery/README.md

 # .2 archive

 Copies datasets from the ``update`` folder to the archive folder, structuring it with the current date and time.
 An option in its configuration file ``folders.lua`` allows to use the modification date of the file with the most recent date-time in the set.
-This option might be useful or not, depends where updates are stored, in fact when downloads use the same target folders new files will overwrite older ones.
+This option might be useful or not, depends where updates are stored.